19th Massachusetts Infantry Regiment: Initial training

 In the camp, the regiment turned in most of their Windsor, Vermont produced Model 1841s and received the Model 1856 Enfield Rifle.
-Also known as "the 2-band Enfield" and "Sergeants' Rifle," it was the rifle thst the British army issued ti its rifle regiments and to sergeants in its line battalions.
+Also known as "the 2-band Enfield" and "Sergeants' Rifle," it was the rifle that the British army issued to its rifle regiments and to sergeants in its line battalions.
 A handful of the Model 1841s that were in excellent condition and had been modified to .58 caliber and with rear sights and bayonets were retained, but most of the men received the new rifles and were impressed with them.